Last updated: 08 October 2024

 1.1 Representation

-Modo Energy’s Indices are designed to track the performance of grid-scale lithium-ion battery energy storage systems in Great Britain.
-Given that the characteristics of battery energy storage projects vary from asset to asset, Modo Energy’s Indices may be designed or configured to showcase and compare specific attributes (e.g. system duration).
+Modo Energy’s Indices are designed to track the revenue performance of grid-scale lithium-ion battery energy storage systems in Great Britain.
+Since battery energy storage projects differ in their characteristics, Indices are also tailored to highlight and assess the revenue performance of assets with specific attributes, such as system duration.

 2. Index Construction

-Modo Energy currently produces three Indices which track the performance of battery energy storage systems in Great Britain.
+Modo Energy currently produces three Indices that track the performance of battery energy storage systems in Great Britain.
 These are:

 2.2 Inclusion Criteria